About me: Tabitha Farrar

 Confused?
 Then read the blog and listen to the podcast.
 I explain this all.

 A bit of background on me …

 I grew up in Wiltshire, England, in an idyllic (yet rainy) village.
-Despite being a robust and confident teenager, I developed an eating disorder at age 17 and this devastating illness took pole position in my life until, at 26, I finally started my recovery.
+Despite being a robust and confident teenager, I developed an eating disorder at age 17 and this devastating illness took pole position in my life until, at 25, I finally started my recovery journey.
 I successfully recovered from Anorexia Nervosa and the complicated matrix of obsessions and habitual eating disorder behaviors that came with it.

 Now living in Boulder, Colorado, I live a blessed and pretty bloody incredible life free from my eating disorder.
 I work for a tech startup, am married to a wonderful chap, and do some writing sometimes too.
 In my spare time I advocate for proper understanding of eating disorders and am passionate about speaking openly about a subject that shamed me into silence and denial in the hope that I can inspire others to speak and be heard.
 My debut memoir Love Fat gives insight into eating disorders and my personal story.

 Find me in the Tweetspace @Love_Fat_

 Why Eating Disorder Recovery for Adults specifically?
 Because there are not enough reliable resources for eating disorder recovery out there, but there is even less information recognizing and addressing adult sufferers such as myself.